Parenting advice, hot topics, best buys and family finance tips delivered straight to your inbox.

 Method

-- Preheat the oven to 180C, gas 4.
-Break up the dark chocolate into chunks.
-Put the chocolate into a heatproof bowl and place the bowl on top of a saucepan filled with a quarter or less of water.
+- Heat the oven to 180C (160C fan, Gas 4).
+Break up the dark chocolate into chunks and put into a heatproof bowl.
+Put the bowl on top of a saucepan filled with a quarter or less of water.
 Make sure the water doesn't touch the base of the bowl.
 Turn the heat up on the hob at a low temperature and simmer the water.
 This will melt the chocolate in the bowl.
 Continue to stir until all the chocolate has melted.
-Do not have the heat up too high otherwise, it will melt the chocolate.
+Do not have the heat up too high otherwise, it will burn the chocolate.
+Alternatively, you can melt chocolate in the microwave.

 - Put the butter and sugar into the bowl of a food mixer and beat until fluffy.
-You can also use a hand whisk or beat by hand using a wooden spoon.
-Gradually beat in the eggs, beating well after each addition.
-Beat in the vanilla essence.

 - Remove the tin from the oven and set it on a wire cooling rack.
 Leave the chocolate brownies to cool completely before cutting them into pieces.
 Store the brownies in an airtight container and eat within 4 days.

-Watch how to make chocolate brownies
+Watch how to make our easy chocolate brownies recipe

-Top tips for making chocolate brownies
+Top tips for making this easy chocolate brownies recipe

 How do you make fudgy brownies?

 If you’re looking for fudge-like brownies the trick is to make sure you have more fat in your recipe than flour.
-A higher fat to flour ratio means your brownies will be more dense and fudgy in texture too.
+A higher fat-to-flour ratio means your brownies will be more dense and fudgy in texture too.

 The best way to achieve this is by using high-fat butter (so none of the low-calorie options) and high-fat chocolate.
-Try not to overbake your brownies as over baking can lead to dry brownies.
+Try not to overbake your brownies as over-baking can lead to dry brownies.
 It’s also important to use large eggs as eggs act as a leavening agent for extra moisture.

 How do you know when brownies are done?